Selenium Best Practices for Efficient & Reliable Tests

 - Selenium Grid: When teams need to scale their testing efforts, Selenium Grid allows for parallel execution of tests across multiple machines and environments.
 This means teams can run tests on different browsers and operating systems simultaneously, speeding up test cycles and improving overall test coverage.

-Why Use Selenium for Test Automation?
+Why Choose Selenium for Test Automation?

 Selenium test automation offers several advantages for teams seeking flexibility and efficiency: